 The District recently updated its organizational structure to streamline communication between existing branches and successfully achieve the objectives and mission of the District.
 District Departments include Administrative, Management, Engineering, Laboratory, and Operations and Maintenance (O&M).
 Lines of authority/communication and specific positions involved in SSMP implementation are outlined in Figure 2.
 Contact information and descriptions of specific personnel responsible for SSMP implementation and SSO communication are further described below and in Table 1.
-The Operations and Maintenance Superintendent and the Operations and Maintenance Supervisor are the legally responsible individuals for the District and are authorized to certify SSO reports to the required regulatory agencies, including electronic spill reports to the SWRCB.
+The Operations and Maintenance Supervisor are the legally responsible individuals for the District and are authorized to certify SSO reports to the required regulatory agencies, including electronic spill reports to the SWRCB.